ImageMagick/Usage-Markdown/filter/index.md

 >
 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > Before IM v6.3.6-3 the '`filter:blur`' define was mistakenly set by the option "`-support`", which was very misleading in exactly what it did.
-> This option has been depreciated, and no longer available.
+> This option has been deprecated, and no longer available.

 ### Gaussian Interpolator Filter Variant